MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

 - SET: input for switching output DIM to input VAL value.
 - RST: input to switch of the output.

-INPUT/OUTPUT(S)
-- OUT: dimmer value, byte datatype.

 OUTPUT(S)
-- Q: output.
+- Q: output, bool datatype.
-- DBL: double-click output.
+- OUT: dimmer value, word datatype.
+- Q_OUT: follows 'OUT' when Q is high.
+Equal to 0 when Q is low.

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB, an overview of the parameters: